harrymt/web_playground/README.md

 - Use PhantomJs to automate things you do in the website
 - Research this: https://github.com/sahat/hackathon-starter#recommended-design-resources
 - Go through security here http://expressjs.com/en/advanced/best-practice-security.html
+- Add async to js files?
+- Check what happens if js is disabled on site
+- Check what happens when the internet is disabled on site (font awesome icons dont load in header for a start)
+- Build a CSS FRAMEWORK!! (base on this one https://github.com/yegor256/tacit/blob/master/Gruntfile.js)

 ## Dependancies